shankar88gt/ML/README.md

 Projects
 1) Linear regression - One variable and mutiple input variables with gradient decent optimization
 2) Logistic regression - linear seperation & polynominal seperation with regarlization. some extent of hyperpatermeter tuning
+3) Mutlicalss Logistic regression ( One vs ALL ) & Feedforward Neural Network